apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   string message = 5;
   // AllocationKey of the allocation to release, if not set all allocations are released for the applicationID string allocationKey = 6;

   reserved 3;
   reserved "UUID";
   reserved 7;
   reserved "allocationID";
 }

-// Release ask
-message AllocationAskRelease {
-  // Which partition to release the ask from, required. string partitionName = 1;
-  // optional, when this is set, filter allocation key by application id.
-  // when application id is set and allocationKey is not set, release all allocations key under the application id. string applicationID = 2;
-  // optional, when this is set, only release allocation ask by specified string allocationKey = 3;
-  // Termination type of the released allocation ask TerminationType terminationType = 4;
-  // For human-readable message
-  string message = 5;
-}
 ```